Fees & Insurance

 Clear, upfront pricing — and no insurance gatekeeping.

-Why we're out-of-network
+Why this practice is out-of-network

 Self-pay works in your favor for testing